3.0

 1. Wide range of alternative services and wellness experts.
 More varied than most providers.

-2. Thorough approach requires a complete health report from a regular GP before consults.
+2. Thorough approach requires a complete health report from a regular GP before consults and intake with a nurse.

 3. Some doctors and customer support staff are highly rated in user reviews.